nasmahna/Number-Plate-Detection/README.md

 - **Web-Based Interface**: The application is accessible via a simple, user-friendly interface built with Streamlit.

 ### **Tools & Technologies**
-- **YOLOv9**: Utilized for the detection model, providing high accuracy in real-time detection.
+- **YOLOv8**: Utilized for the detection model, providing high accuracy in real-time detection.
+- **OCR**: Integrated for recognizing and extracting text from detected license plates (bounding box).
 - **Streamlit**: Framework used to create the web interface for the application.
 - **Canon EOS M10**: Used to capture the dataset for training the model.